STektorEM/Stardance---turbofan-engine/README.md

 # Stardance---turbofan-engine
-A CAD model of a turbofan engine developed as part of the Stardance project.
+A 3D CAD model of a turbofan engine